pzandre/django-blog/README.md

     `$ ./setup.sh`

-You'll then be prompted to enter the Database name, username and password.
+You'll then be prompted to enter the Database name, username, password and Diskus website name.

 ### If the application returns an error, check  with `ls -la` if the folders and subfolders inside `ssl/certbot/conf` are owned by root user.
 If it does, you'll have to enter `sudo chown $USER:USER *` on every subfolder.
 If you are unsure if you missed something, just repeat `docker-compose up` at the root folder of this project.